waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Victory Road 3F Puzzle
 - **Status:** Complete.
 Secret ladder at (3, 1) was the true path.

-# V. Current Puzzle: Victory Road 1F (Main Area)
+# V. Current Puzzle: Victory Road 1F (Resetting the floor)

-**Hypothesis:** The true solution to this floor is the eastern boulder puzzle.
-I must leave the map to reset the boulders to their original positions, then re-enter and find a path to the eastern section.
+**Current Plan:** I am currently in the western section.
+I need to push the boulder at (6, 17) to clear the path to the southern exit warps.
+I will then exit the map to reset all the boulders.
+After resetting, my main hypothesis is that the eastern boulder puzzle is the true solution.